shelepuginivan/hakutest/docs/handbook/advanced/04-hakuctl.md

 ---
 title: hakuctl
+titleTemplate: Hakutest Handbook
-description: Learn how to use hakuctl &mdash; command line bindings for Hakutest
+description: Learn how to use hakuctl — command line bindings for Hakutest
 ---

 # hakuctl